git-dhruv/Bayesian-informed-6D-Pose-estimation/src/DrawingBoard.md

 ## 15th Nov updates
-- We need data augmentation since we already have domain randomized images.
+- We donot need data augmentation since we already have domain randomized images.
 Depth data however is perfect in simulation.
 We can in theory using Dropout to simulate depth image holes.
-And?
+--> I trained a ruin Depth network that simulates noisy depth data from synthetic image.
+Since this is offline refinement, this is fine to me.
+The network is also just 5 layers deep and performs segmentation on the real and bad data.

+## 18th Nov Updates
+- Training decisions
+RGB normalizations of mean and std are weird.
+Training on the raw synthetic data for now and see the network performance.
+Then we will use ruin depth to train and see that model performance.